fahimscirex/fahimscirex.github.io/content/post/journal/deploy-userbot-with-github-action.md

 - `GH_TOKEN` : Go to https://github.com/settings/tokens to generate a token.
 Tick repo, workflow and user and hit generate.
 Copy the token and add it to the secrets.

 ## Deploy Your Bot
 Our work is done.
 Now run a workflow and check the logs.
 If everything goes well your bot will restart in every six hours.
-You can check loop.txt to know when your bot was restarted.
+You can check loop.txt to know when your bot restarted.